azubuikeemmanuel/Esirap_pharmaceuticals_medical_cost_on_insurance/README.md

 - What where the datasets needed to conduct this project?

-To conduct this analysis the record of the health and demographic data of each individual insured by esirap pharmaceuticals, some of which were:W
+To conduct this analysis the record of the health and demographic data of each individual insured by esirap pharmaceuticals, some of which were:

 - The age of the insured individuals
 - The gender